saveourtool/diktat/info/guide/guide-chapter-2.md

 - Maintain a unified format.
 The specific format can be formulated by the project (for example, if you use an existing opensource project), and you need to follow it.
 - A top-level file-Kdoc must include a copyright and functional description, especially if there is more than one top-level class.
 - Do not include empty comment blocks.
 If there is no content after the option `@apiNote`, the entire tag block should be deleted.
-- The industry practice is not to include historical information in comments.
+- The industry practice is not to include historical information in the comments.
 The corresponding history can be found in VCS (git, svn, etc.).
 Therefore, it is not recommended to include historical data in the comments of the Kotlin source code.

 ### <a name="c2.3"></a> 2.3 Comments on the function header
-### <a name="r2.3.1"></a> Rule 2.3.1: Do not make unnecessary and useless comments.

 Comments on the function header are placed above function declarations or definitions.
 A newline should not exist between a function declaration and its Kdoc.
-Use the preceding [KDoc](#c2.1) style rules.
+Use the preceding <<c2.1,KDoc>> style rules.

 As stated in Chapter 1, the function name should reflect its functionality as much as possible.
 Therefore, in the Kdoc, try to describe the functionality that is not mentioned in the function name.
 Avoid unnecessary comments on dummy coding.